Azure/azure-api-style-guide/openapi-style-guide.md

   }
 ```

-Note that the name "MySecurityScheme" has no significance, and "https://resource.microsoft.com/" is meant to signify the URI of the public cloud resource.
+Note that the name "AADToken" has no significance, and "https://resource.microsoft.com/" is meant to signify the URI of the public cloud resource.

 The "flow" is not particularly relevant but the "implicit" oauth2 flow is now considered insecure so another choice like "application" is preferable.

 The following example defines an apikey security scheme:
 ```
   "securityDefinitions": {
-    "MyApiKeySecurityScheme": {
+    "AzureKey": {
       "type": "apiKey",
       "name": "Ocp-Apim-Subscription-Key",
       "in": "header",